Jshigoodies/YoutubeDownload/README.md

 2. Download python
 3. install pip
 4. pip install pytube
+5. cd to where you downloaded the python file
-5. python downloadMusic.py
+6. python downloadMusic.py
-6. paste in each url after hitting 'enter'
+7. paste in each url after hitting 'enter'
-7. type 'STOP' to download every video into an mp3 Done
+8. type 'STOP' to download every video into an mp3 Done